 |ConnectionPoolingMinIdle||Sets the minimum number of objects allowed in the pool before the evictor thread (if active) spawns new objects.
 Note that no objects are created when numActive + numIdle >= maxActive.
 This setting has no effect if the idle object evictor is disabled (i.e. if timeBetweenEvictionRunsMillis <= 0).||0|

 |ConnectionPoolingTimeBetweenEvictionRunsMillis||Sets the number of milliseconds to sleep between runs of the idle object evictor thread.
 When non-positive, no idle object evictor thread will be run.||300 000 (5 minutes)|

 The settings below are used to define the source database from which all data should be copied to the main database.
-You have to specify the settings below only at once.
+You have to specify the settings below only once.
 The main database should exist and should be empty.
 During the app start-up, the data will be copied if the settings below are specified.
-Remove the settings afterwards, because they are not necessary anymore.
+Remove the settings afterwards, because they are not needed any more.

 Before the data copy process starts, the source database will also be brought in line with the model, like the main database.
 This is necessary to make it possible to copy all the data without problems.

 |SourceBuiltInDatabasePath||Defines the file location of the built-in source database.
 This setting is only necessary if a non-default location of the built-in database has to be used to copy the data from.||[deployment folder]/data/database|

 |SourceDatabaseHost||The host name and optionally the TCP port number of the source database.
 Use a colon as separator between host name and port number.
 Possible values are: db.url.org, db.url.org:1521, 10.0.0.5, 10.0.0.5:1433.
 It’s possible to use a plain IPv6 address by enclosing it in brackets, like: [::1]:5432|